Bruce Heyman: Political activities

-Heyman and his wife have been prominent donors to President Obama since 2007 and have been some of his top fundraisers.
-In 2012, both he and his wife served on Obama's National Finance Committee tasked with raising funds for Obama's re-election campaign.
+Heyman and his wife were prominent donors to then-Senator Barack Obama beginning in 2007 when they hosted a fundraising event in their home, and came to number among Obama's top fundraisers.
+In 2012, both he and his wife served on the Obama campaign's National Finance Committee tasked with raising funds for Obama's re-election, together contributing or collecting $1.7 million for his re-election bid.

+During the 2020 Presidential Election, the Heymans co-chaired the Biden campaign's American Voter Abroad Initiative and led the outreach group Ambassadors for Biden.
+In 2024, Heyman has publicly supported Biden's candidacy for re-election and has remained supportive of the American Voter Abroad Initiative.

 Personal life

 He is married to Vanderbilt then-classmate Vicki Simons who is also Jewish.
 The two married on June 15, 1980 in Ashland, Kentucky.
-They have three children: David, Liza, and Caroline, as well as three grandchildren.
+They have three children: David, Liza, and Caroline, as well as six grandchildren.

 His wife served on the executive board of the Center for Jewish Life at Vanderbilt University and the foundation board of the Children's Memorial Hospital in Chicago.

-The Heymans are members of the Reform Judaism Temple Shalom of Chicago.
+The Heymans are active members of the Chicago Jewish community.